MetaSys-LISBP/PhysioFit/docs/usage.rst

 Flux calculation parameters
 --------------------

-Here is a list of the different parameters that can be modified when setting up your run:
+This section presents the different parameters that can be adapted to match your own experiments.
+Additional information on each parameter can be found in the :doc:`method` section.

     * **Basic parameters**:
-        - **Lag**: consider (or not) a lag phase (i.e. without growth) during flux calculation
+        - **Lag**: consider (or not) a lag phase (i.e. without growth) during flux calculation (see eq.
+1 in :doc:`method` section).
-        - **Degradation**: (first-order) degradation constants to be used during flux calculation (constants should be given as a python dictionary, according to the formalism given in :doc:`method` section).
+        - **Degradation**: (first-order) degradation constants to be used during flux calculation (constants should be given as a
+          Python dictionary, see eq.
+2 in :doc:`method` section).
         - **Sensitivity analysis (Monte Carlo)**: Estimate (or not) the precision on calculated fluxes, using a Monte Carlo sensitivity analysis.
 If selected, then provide the number of monte carlo iterations.
 A higher number of iterations will give more accurate confidence intervals on the estimated parameters, but will slow down calculations.
 The default number of iterations (100) is sufficient in most situations.

     * **Advanced parameters**:
-        - **Initial flux values (qM)**: Initial value for fluxes and growth rate to estimate.
+        - **Initial flux values (qM and µ)**: Initial value for fluxes and growth rate to estimate (see eqs.
+1 and 2 in :doc:`method` section).
 Default: 0.2
         - **Weights**: Weights to apply during cost calculation (see eq.
 10 in :doc:`method` section).
 We recommand using one standard deviation on the corresponding measurement(s).
 A higher weight will augment the cost of the corresponding data during the optimization, thereby forcing an improvement of the fit accuracy for this data, but degrading the fit accuracy for the other measurements.
 Defaults: 0.02 for biomass, and 0.5 for metabolites.
         - **Bounds on initial metabolite concentrations (Mi0)**: Minimal and maximal values of the initial concentration of metabolites.
 Default: [1e-06, 50]